 2. Red-Letter Jesus

-This Jesus is in vogue among many well-meaning, progressive evangelicals.
+This counterfeit Jesus is in vogue among many well-meaning, progressive evangelicals.
 He’s a Jesus I’m tempted, at times, to embrace.
 He’s present in the kind of Christianity that only takes seriously those quotes of Jesus in the gospels that are marked out by Bible publishers in red ink.

 What is convenient about this Jesus is that he replaces the so-called angry God of the Old Testament with a mostly peaceful, healing, non-controversial Jesus of justice.
-What’s more, he’s way more likeable than that irascible Apostle Paul who just doesn’t understand 21st-century social norms.
+What’s more, he’s way more likable than that irascible Apostle Paul who just doesn’t understand 21st-century social norms.

 There is only one problem with Red-Letter Jesus: Jesus, in his very red-letter statements, declared solidarity with the Old Testament Scriptures.
 He spoke of an “unbreakable Bible” and coming not to abolish “one iota or jot of the law.”
 If we accept Jesus as a full member of the Trinity and if we accept the idea of inspiration of Scripture, we’d have to say that all the letters in the Bible are red, not just the statements from Jesus we like to put on coffee mugs.